AkusChhabra/Mapify-AWS-Setup/README.md

 node InputToCSV.js
 ```

-Upload the resultant .CSV data to server either using <a href="https://www.pgadmin.org/download/pgadmin-4-windows/">pgAdmin4</a>, <a href="https://tableplus.com">TablesPlus</a>, or PSQL shell.
+Upload the resultant .CSV data to the server using <a href="https://www.pgadmin.org/download/pgadmin-4-windows/">pgAdmin4</a>, <a href="https://tableplus.com">TablesPlus</a>, or PSQL shell.

 # Library Installation